Zero-Shot Multi-Animal Tracking in the Wild: Hyperparameters

 \section{Hyperparameters}

 This section provides an overview of the text prompts and hyperparameter settings used in all experiments.
 The text prompts correspond to the expected object categories present in each dataset and are used as input to Grounding DINO (\autoref{tab:text_prompts}).
+To ensure a fair comparison with SAM 3, we verified that the chosen prompts are compatible with its text encoder.
+In cases where a prompt led to degraded SAM 3 performance due to encoder sensitivity, we substituted it with a suitable alternative (e.g., \texttt{livestock} instead of \texttt{cow} for GMOT-40-Animal).
 The hyperparameters include all values related to object addition, reconstruction, and cross-object interaction, along with their corresponding explanations (\autoref{tab:hyperparameters}).
 All experiments are conducted using the same parameter configuration for every dataset.